 The Sanibel Lighthouse, officially known as the Point Ybel Light, is the most prominent feature of the park.
 A skeletal iron structure, it stands 128 feet tall and has been a guiding beacon for ships since its construction in 1884.
 The term "lighthouse" itself refers to a tower or structure containing a powerful light that emits signals to aid navigation.
 The Point Ybel Light was crucial for guiding ships into San Carlos Bay, a vital waterway for commerce and transport in the late 19th and early 20th centuries.

 Scientifically, the beach and surrounding areas are fascinating ecosystems.
-Sanibel Island is a barrier island, formed over thousands of years by the accumulation of sand and sediment carried by ocean currents and wind.
+Worth adding: sanibel Island is a barrier island, formed over thousands of years by the accumulation of sand and sediment carried by ocean currents and wind.
 The shallow waters surrounding the beach are nurseries for various marine species, including fish, shellfish, and invertebrates.
 The shoreline is also a habitat for shorebirds, many of which migrate thousands of miles each year.
 The park's ecosystem is a delicate balance of land and sea, influenced by factors such as tides, weather patterns, and human activity.

 Trends and Latest Developments